Derekhanbaliq/Derekhanbaliq/README.md

 -->

 - ✨ I'm a dual master student majoring in Electrical Engineering & ME - Mechatronics and Robotic Systems at University of Pennsylvania.

 - ❤️ I'm interested in developing both hardware and software for autonomous systems & robots.

-- 🔭 As a member of PRECISE - mLab, I'm currently working on go-kart mechatronics modification & imitation learning on F1TENTH platform.
+- 🔭 As a member of PRECISE - mLab, I'm currently working on EV4AV go-kart mechatronics modification & imitation learning research on F1TENTH platform.

 - 🤔 I’m looking for full-time opportunities in the field of motor vehicle manufacturing & industrial automation.

 <!--🛠️ Some tools that I use:-->

 - 📝 Please check out my [website](https://derekhanbaliq.weebly.com/study.html) for more info.